cse264/project0_2023/README.md

 const bb = [1, 23, 25];

-// pass a function to mapCSE264 and index to skip const new_a = bb.mapCSE264(function (x, y, z)
+// pass a function to mapRoulette and index to skip const new_a = bb.mapRoulette(function (x, y, z)
 {

 //value of current element